-Top: Hooker 100-inch reflecting telescope.

-Bottom: Telescope observatory dome.
-Mount Wilson Observatory, circa 1920.
+Partially completed construction of the 100-inch telescope dome of the Mount Wilson Observatory, 1915.
 The Observatories of the Carnegie Institution for Science Collection at The Huntington Library, Art Museum, and Botanical Gardens.

-Illuminated Manuscript
+Illuminated Manuscripts

 A manuscript that has been decorated with colored pigments and sometimes gold, a common practice for luxury books produced during the Middle Ages